sociocs/docs/README.md

 ## What is Sociocs?

-Sociocs is a single inbox for all of your customer communications.
+Sociocs is a single inbox for all of your customer communication needs.

 ## Is Sociocs FREE?